-Request routing is the process of directing the client requests to the best server to avoid the servers that provide low performance and without overloading the others.
+Request routing is the process of directing the client requests to the best server in order to avoid the servers that provide low performance without overloading the others.
 It is applicable only in VoD systems where the underlying network topology makes it beneficial for multiple surrogates to service a client.
-This is not the case in many metropolitan area networks where a tree or ring topology implies that service from another replica involves a higher bandwidth cost than service from the origin server (and concentrates the load over the same links).
+This is not the case in many metropolitan-area networks where a tree or ring topology implies that service from another replica involves a higher bandwidth cost than service from the origin server (and concentrates the load over the same links).

-When request routing is beneficial, one of the simplest approaches is the Round-Robin (RR) algorithm [6].
-This algorithm selects the surrogate that serves a specific request in a cyclic mode without considering the state of the network.
-There are many schemes that use various metrics to make a better selection than the RR algorithm.
-Metrics include the response time the user previously experienced with a particular server and the current utilization of the client replica path.
+When request routing is beneficial, one of the simplest approaches is the Round-Robin (RR) algorithm [5].
+This algorithm selects which surrogate serves a specific request in a cyclic mode without considering the state of the network.
+There are many schemes which use various metrics to make a better decision than the RR algorithm.
+Metrics include the response time the user previously experienced with a particular server and the client-replica path's current utilization.

-When surrogate servers do not host all of the files in the library, content availability also must be considered when routing requests (see [7] and references therein).
-A simple method is the query-based scheme, in which a proxy broadcasts a query to other nodes in its cluster if it does not have the requested content locally.
+When surrogate servers do not host all files in the library, content availability must also be considered when routing requests (see [6] and references therein).
+A simple method is the querybased scheme, in which a proxy broadcasts a query to other nodes in its cluster if it does not have the requested content locally.
 In the digest-based scheme, each proxy maintains a list of the information stored at other replicas (alternatively, the list can be centralized on a directory server).
-Jian et al. propose an approach that uses the URL of the content, the address of the proxies, and a hashing function to redirect the request to a designated proxy [7].
+Jian et al. propose an approach that uses the content's URL, the address of the proxies and a hashing function to redirect the request to a designated proxy [6].
 Their enhancement consists of reserving a portion of storage at each proxy for local popular content to improve performance.
-The formation of clusters and the presence of a proper routing mechanism are not essential for current deployments, but their implementation is required for scalable video-ondemand systems.
+The formation of clusters and presence of a proper routing mechanism are not essential for current deployments, but their implementation is necessary for scalable Video-on-Demand systems.

-Content Delivery
+D. Content Delivery

 Content delivery consists of transmitting objects from the surrogate servers (or origin servers) to the clients.
 VoD is generally unicast in nature (there is a dedicated stream to each user), which imposes significant bandwidth pressure on the network, but permits the provision of interactive VCR functions.
 In multicasting schemes, the video is transmitted with a pre-defined schedule on a dedicated channel that supports any number of clients with a constant amount of bandwidth.
-An example of multicasting is batching, which collects requests that arrive within a given time interval and then multicasts the stream to the clients [8].
-In patching (stream tapping), if there is no stream for a video, then one is initiated when a client
+An example of multicasting is batching, which collects requests that arrive within a given time interval and then multicasts the stream to the clients [7].
+In patching (stream tapping), if there is no stream for a video, then one is initiated when a client requests it.
+If it already exists, then the client simultaneously listens to the multicast stream of the video and retrieves, from a proxy server, the part of the video that was streamed before the client joined the broadcast.
+The problem with aforementioned techniques is that they all require the path between the server and the client to be multicast-enabled, but this capability is far from being fully deployed.
+Alternative solutions when the end-to-end network provides only unicast service is to use proxy-assisted transmission schemes (one-to-one connection between the server and the client), application-layer multicast (end hosts maintain a data forwarding path) or peer-to-peer delivery.